35xxxv: 35xxxv (deluxe edition)

 In July 2015, One Ok Rock officially announced that they signed with Warner Bros.
 Records and planned to re-release 35xxxv as a deluxe edition containing all English tracks on September 25, 2015.
 This edition contains a black album art cover and includes two new tracks, "Last Dance" and "The Way Back".
-In order to promote their U.S. debut, the band had a North American tour in fall 2015 with a few selected cities as headlining artists, but also opened for All Time Low and Sleeping with Sirens for several cities in the U.S. One Ok Rock will also have world tour in Europe and Asia.
+In order to promote their U.S. debut, the band had a North American tour in fall 2015 with a few selected cities as headlining artists, but also opened for All Time Low and Sleeping with Sirens for several cities in the U.S. One Ok Rock also had world tour in Europe and Asia.

 On the week of October 17, 2015, 35xxxv (Deluxe Edition) debuted at #20 on Billboard Heatseekers Albums and its highest peak position is at #17.